bulletmark/b2restore/README.md

 [b2restore](http://github.com/bulletmark/b2restore) is a command line utility which can be used with [rclone](https://rclone.org/) to manually restore a [Backblaze B2](https://www.backblaze.com/b2/) archive for any given date and time.
+Alternatively, you can create a git repository of all date and time snapshots.

 ### INSTALLATION